snowplow/snowplowanalytics.com/_posts/2020-10-02-snowplow-javascript-tracker-2-16-0-released/index.md

 * The documentation on the [Google Tag Manager custom template][gtm-template]
 * The documentation on the [Analytics npm package][npm-package]

-The [v2.16.0 release page][2.16.0-tag] and [v2.16.1 release page][2.16.1-tag] on GitHub has the full list of changes made in this version.
+The [v2.16.0 release page][2.16.0-tag] and [v2.16.1 release page][2.16.1-tag] on GitHub have the full list of changes made in these versions.

 Finally, if you run into any issues or have any questions, please [raise an issue][issues] or get in touch with us via [our Discourse forums][forums].